Jadens-arc/jadens-arc.github.io/content/projects.md

     - Esoteric Language interpreter and code execution visualizer.
     - Fully written in rust and available on [crates.io](https://crates.io/crates/ironmind).
 Currently at 1,700 downloads :D
 - [Opium.press](https://github.com/jadens-arc/opium.press)
-    - A platform for writers
+    - A platform for writers to share ideas and opinions
+    - Written in PHP using the Symfony framework
+    - Hosted on Google Cloud
 - [Penny](https://github.com/jadens-arc/Penny)
-    - Encrypted journaling desktop app written in Javascript using Electron
+    - AES256 encrypted journaling desktop app
+    - Written in Javascript using Electron
 - [Scripty](https://github.com/jadens-arc/Scripty)
+    - Simple text editor with support for Python, Javascript, and Java
+    - Written in Python